 In January 2026, Life Biosciences received FDA approval for the first human trial of partial reprogramming.
 The trial:

-• Target group: Patients with glaucoma and NAION (acute optic nerve damage)
+- Target group: Patients with glaucoma and NAION (acute optic nerve injury)

 Why the eyes?
-Because it is a closed, accessible, and clean space - if something goes wrong, it won't spread throughout the body.
+Because it is a closed, accessible, and clean place - if something goes wrong, it won't spread throughout the body.

 What does this mean for you?